Last updated on March 21st, 2019

 Grounds for Divorce: No-Fault and Fault

-Virginia recognizes both no-fault and fault based grounds for divorce.
-If you allege that your spouse is not at fault, a court will typically require you and your spouse to separate for at least a year before a divorce is granted.
+Virginia recognizes both no-fault and fault-based grounds for divorce.
+If you allege that your spouse is not at fault, a court will typically require you and your spouse to separate for at least six months or a year before even filing for divorce.

 No-fault divorce means that you do not have to prove that your spouse did something wrong, just that you don’t get along anymore.